MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-links-execution-handling.md

 # Configuration and handling of deep links

-You can configure your Teams app to execute deep links from the following different contexts:
+You can configure your Teams app to execute deep links from different contexts such as personal tab, shared tab, chat message, and bot.

-* Personal tab
-* Shared tab
-* Chat message
-* Bot

 ## Personal or Shared tab